meeb/tubesync/docs/update-media-paths.md

 ## Advanced usage guide - update media paths from the command line

+This command updates all media paths with what is current in the database.
-This command allows you to all media paths.
-You might want to use this if you have renamed the Media Format for a source especially if the folders are changed.
+This may want to be done when the Media Format has been changed for a source, especially if the folder structure has changed.

 ## Requirements

-You have added some sources and media
+At least one source and media is present

 ## Steps